scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ### Heading override classes

-The Design System provides override classes that allow you to make any heading HTML element have the appearance of any other heading level.
-Use these to maintain the correct heading hierarchy when a design calls for something that looks different.
-For example, you might have some third-level headings that work better visually at a larger size.
+The Design System has override classes for headings.
+They allow you to make any heading HTML element have the appearance of any other heading level.
+Use these to maintain the correct heading hierarchy, even when a design needs to change.
+For example, you might have some H3 headings that work better visually at a larger size.

 {% include example-frame.html title="Heading overrides example" name="heading-overrides" %}